-When you were a kid, wasn’t being sick the best?
-You got to stay home from school, were waited on hand and foot by your mom, and had a whole day to watch television without being harassed to "do something constructive."
-Yes, those were the carefree, soup-fed days, but being sick as an adult sucks.
-You have to go to the doctor (or be yelled at by your spouse and coworkers until you do), go to the pharmacy and pay for medicine to make yourself better, and miss work and a workload that will continue to pile until your (sniffly) return.
+Updated, Sept.
+10, 2019: When you were a kid, wasn’t being sick the best?
+You got to stay home from school, were waited on hand and foot by your mom, and had a whole day to watch television without being harassed to do something constructive.
+Those were carefree, soup-fed days, but being sick as an adult sucks.
+You have to go to the doctor (or be yelled at by your spouse and coworkers until you do), go to the pharmacy and pay for medicine to make yourself better, and miss work while your workload piles up in your absence.

-According to The American Telemedicine Association, it started a little over 40 years ago, primarily treating patients in remote areas, but has spread quickly and is now being implemented into places like hospitals, home health agencies, and private physician offices as well as homes and workplaces.
-It includes patient consultations via video conferencing, e-health (like patient portals), and remote monitoring of vital signs, making telemedicine a hop, skip, and a jump away from being resuscitated solely by robots.
+Telemedicine developed in the 1950s, primarily in remote areas, but has spread quickly and is now being implemented into places like hospitals, home health agencies, and private physician offices as well as homes and workplaces.
+It includes patient consultations via video conferencing, online patient protals, and remote monitoring of vital signs.

-Companies like Amwell, Doctor on Demand and MedZed think telemedicine is all the rage, hosting large video consultations and helping their specialists be available to those who normally wouldn’t have opportunities to meet with them.
-Remote-controlled robots (yup, robots again) and smart phones and e-communication help treat off-site patients and allow doctors to have sessions with patients — diagnosing diseases and prescribing life-saving medications — that would normally clog time, wallets, and waiting rooms.
+Companies like Amwell, Doctor on Demand and MedZed think telemedicine is all the rage, hosting video consultations and helping their specialists be available to those who normally wouldn’t have opportunities to meet with them.
+Remote-controlled devices, smart phones and electronic communication help treat off-site patients and allow doctors to have sessions with patients — diagnosing diseases and prescribing life-saving medications — that would normally clog time, wallets and waiting rooms.